Glossary

 One-Stage Object Detectors

-Discover the speed and efficiency of one-stage object detectors for real-time AI applications like autonomous driving and retail analytics.
+Discover the speed and efficiency of one-stage object detectors like YOLO, ideal for real-time applications like robotics and surveillance.

 Train YOLO models simply